-^{} The Management Company fee and Investment Management fee will be paid by the Sub-Fund on a quarterly basis.
+^{} The Management Company fee will be paid by the Sub-Fund on a quarterly basis.
+The Investment Management fee will be paid on a monthly basis.

 The Net Asset Value per share is determined on each day that are simultaneously a bank working day and trading day in Luxembourg (the "Valuation Day").